-As it did in 1789, the United States still uses the Electoral College system, established by the U.S. Constitution, which today gives all American citizens over the age of 18 the right to vote for electors, who in turn vote for the president.
+As it did in 1789, the United States still uses the Electoral College system, which today gives all American citizens over the age of 18 the right to vote for electors, who in turn vote for the president.
 The president and vice president are the only elected federal officials chosen by the Electoral College instead of by direct popular vote.

 On the first Monday after the second Wednesday in December of a presidential election year, each state’s electors meet, usually in their state capitol, and simultaneously cast their ballots nationwide.
 This is largely ceremonial: Because electors nearly always vote with their party, presidential elections are essentially decided on Election Day.
 Although electors aren’t constitutionally mandated to vote for the winner of the popular vote in their state, it is demanded by tradition and required by law in 26 states and the District of Columbia (in some states, violating this rule is punishable by $1,000 fine).
 Historically, over 99 percent of all electors have cast their ballots in line with the voters.
 On January 6, as a formality, the electoral votes are counted before Congress and on January 20, the commander in chief is sworn into office.

 Critics of the Electoral College argue that the winner-take-all system makes it possible for a candidate to be elected president even if he gets fewer popular votes than his opponent.
-This happened in the elections of 1876, 1888 and 2000.
-However, supporters contend that if the Electoral College were done away with, heavily populated states such as California and Texas might decide every election and issues important to voters in smaller states would be ignored.
+This happened in the elections of 1824, 1876, 1888, 2000 and 2016.